sebastianbrzustowicz/Robot-tasker-client/README.md

-## RobotTaskerClient
+## Robot Tasker Client

-RobotTaskerClient is a Java-based Android application created to establish compatible communication with dedicated API.
+Robot Tasker Client is a Java-based Android application created to establish compatible communication with dedicated API.
 Compatible API which this client is communicating with is shared [here](https://github.com/sebastianbrzustowicz/Robot-tasker-API).
 Minimum SDK/API level is 24, which is Android 7.0 Nougat (cumulative coverage 96.8% of all devices in use).
 Application was created with Android Studio.